 Image credit: Yanpas – CC BY-SA 4.0

-You can also inspect the SSL chain trust by clicking the green padlock of any website and selecting the Certification Path tab.
+You can also inspect the SSL chain trust by clicking the padlock of any website and selecting the Certification Path tab.
 If you look at SSL Dragon’s Certification path, you’ll see from top to bottom, the root certificate, intermediate certificate, and the server certificate (SSL Dragon uses a Cloudflare SSL certificate as part of CDN service).

 Now that you know about the chain of trust, let’s take each element and put it under the microscope.